 All transcripts become the property of the University and cannot be returned to the applicant.
 Students attending a school in the U.S. need to provide the contact information for the school's International Office.

-These scores should be submitted electronically, and our institution code is 6482.
+GRE and/or GMAT scores should be submitted electronically to institution code 6482.

 For information about the GRE, click here.
 For information about the GMAT (for Master of Business Administration applicants